50 things you need to know before traveling to Spain

 City Hall San Sebastian

-City Hall San Sebastian, Basque Country
+Beautiful city Hall San Sebastian, Basque Country

 #20 The Basque Coast is also an incredible place to have a road trip!
-It’s full of amazing beaches, incredible lookouts, cute villages, stunning cliffs, great hikes, unbelievable islets!
+It’s full of amazing beaches, incredible lookouts, cute villages, stunning cliffs, great hikes, and unbelievable islets!
 Here we have to mention the marvelous San Juan de Gaztelugatxe!

 #21 With all of this, you might think we forgot the main reason why so many people come to Spain… looking for sun and beaches!
 We didn’t; it’s almost impossible.
 Spain has amazing beaches all around!
-From the famous Mediterranean coast, where you find the famous Costa del Sol, Costa Brava, Costa de Valencia, and so on, to the northern, wilder beaches of Galicia, Cantabria, and the Basque Country!

 Marbella Beach, Spain